louannl/meal-planner-api/README.md

   To allow users fetch meals or ingredients from a third-party api.

+- Transactions as default *Sequelize

+  At the time of writing, the cls-hooked library uses AsyncWrap which is unsupported by NodeJs, alternatively it uses Async-hooks which is still considered 'experimental' - so at the moment, I won't be implementing transactions as a default.

 <!-- LEARNING -->
 ## Learning
 *Note: There can be a lot of detail here as this is a reference for myself as well as others*